skiptools/skip-foundation/README.md

 ## Contributing

 We welcome contributions to SkipFoundation.
-The Skip product documentation includes helpful instructions on [local Skip library development](https://skip.tools/docs/).
+The Skip product [documentation](https://skip.tools/docs) includes helpful instructions on local Skip library development.

 The most pressing need is to implement more of the most-used Foundation APIs.
 To help fill in unimplemented API in SkipFoundation:

 1. Find unimplemented API.
 Unimplemented API will generally be commented out or have TODO comments in the source.
 The set of skipped [tests](#tests) also gives a high-level view of what is not yet ported to Skip.
-1. Write an appropriate Compose implementation.
+1. Write an appropriate Kotlin implementation.
 See [Implementation Strategy](#implementation-strategy) below.
 1. Edit the corresponding tests to make sure they are no longer skipped, and that they pass.
 If there aren't existing tests, write some.
 See [Tests](#tests).
 1. [Submit a PR.](https://github.com/skiptools/skip-foundation/pulls)